You can escape a narcissist but it takes a little work

 It can be daunting, trying to escape a narcissist.
-They have spent their lives developing their fantasies of being the sole savior of the world – and the means to protect their delusions.
+Those with a narcissistic personality and narcissistic personality disorder have spent their lives developing their fantasies of being the sole savior of the world – and the means to protect their delusions.
 Instead of understanding that they’re not perfect, they project any imperfections onto their victims: partners, relatives, friends.

 These toxic relationships are dangerous emotionally, physically, and mentally, which is why anyone who finds him/herself trapped in one should immediately find a way out – your safety should always come first.
 Be sure to proceed with caution.
-While it’s tricky, leaving is possible.
+While leaving a true narcissist is tricky, it is possible.
 Here are seven tips to help prepare an escape a narcissist.

 **First And Foremost: Make Sure You’re Safe/Get To Safety